CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.4 Mobile Disk.txt

 The drives and interfaces of the IT systems for the use of mobile data carriers SHOULD be protected by technical and organizational measures in accordance with the security specifications.
 This is to prevent contents of inserted removable media from being automatically executed.
 Also, technical measures SHOULD be taken so that the IT system can not be booted from sources other than the intended ones and can not be connected to unauthorized external devices and data carriers.

 ### 3.3 Requirements for increased protection requirements
-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### SYS.3.4.A9 Control and monitoring of interfaces (CI)

 The use of interfaces to which data carriers can be connected SHOULD be regulated by an appropriate assignment of rights at the level of the operating system or with the help of additional programs.
 It SHOULD be checked whether it can be monitored alternatively, whether devices are added.
-The connection of data carriers SHOULD be logged and the logs regularly evaluated by the persons in charge.
+The connection of data carriers SHOULD be logged and the logs regularly evaluated by the responsible persons.

 #### SYS.3.4.A10 Disk Encryption (C)